Road signs in Moldova

 Road signs on the E581 road.

 Road signs in Moldova are regulated primarily by Government Decision No. 357 of May 13, 2009, which approved the Road Traffic Regulations (Regulamentul circulației rutiere).
-After gaining independence from USSR in 1991, Moldova started adapting its own road signage system.
+After gaining independence from the USSR in 1991, Moldova started adapting its own road signage system.
 Moldova acceded to the Vienna Convention on Road Signs and Signals on 8 October 2015.